-I was going through my email list the other day setting up a process to prune out the “cold subscribers”, and it got me thinking about something that a lot of bloggers are afraid of when it comes to their email list: Unsubscribers.
+I was going through my email list the other day, setting up a process to prune out the “cold subscribers,” and it got me thinking about something that many bloggers are afraid of when it comes to their email list: Unsubscribers.

 It's only natural that we want to minimize the number of people who leave our email list.
 That’s normal.
 It’s understandable.
-And, a lot of you have told me that you’re afraid to send email because you don’t want people to unsubscribe.
+Many of you have told me that you’re afraid to send emails because you don’t want people to unsubscribe.

 But, there's a remarkable benefit when people choose to unsubscribe from your email list.
-And, there's an equally juicy upside when you manually prune people who aren't reading your emails.
+There's an equally juicy upside when you manually prune people who aren't reading your emails.

 Why it's okay when users unsubscribe